alanmackenzie/guide-to-enterprise-drupal/README.md

 * reusable, flexible.
 * step down graph.

+### Drupal doesn't come with a moat

+* Most enterprise products come with some kind of vendor lock-in.
+Drupal has a healthy ecosystem of suppliers.
+* Letting core and contrib do the heavy lifting and open sourcing as much custom code as possible creates a platform with very healthy long term prospects.

 ### Migrating to Drupal.

 Drupal has an excellent [migration framework](https://drupal.org/project/migrate), you should steer well clear of any traditional [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) process.